gustavohst/reactjs_base_structure/README.md

 9 - This dependence will help to change the code and the page automaticle reload.
 `yarn webpack-dev-server -D`
 NOTE: To run, execute `yarn webpack-dev-server -D`

+NOTES:
+Source maps: Turn easy to understand the codes.
+Its a good way to track the codes.
+Help to fin errors.